Scary Movie: Production

-The screenplay was developed by Shawn Wayans and Marlon Wayans with Buddy Johnson and Phil Beauman, writers for the sitcom The Wayans Bros.
-At the same time, Miramax was developing a spoof of Scream scripted by Jason Friedberg and Aaron Seltzer.
-Due to a WGA decision, all six writers were credited, despite Friedberg and Seltzer not actually working on the filmed script.
+Shawn Wayans conceived a movie that would parody 1990s teen-slasher movies, and he along with Marlon Wayans, and writing partners Buddy Johnson and Phil Beauman wrote a script with the reported working title of Last Summer I Screamed Because Halloween Fell on Friday the 13th.
+At the same time, screenwriters Jason Friedberg and Aaron Seltzer (who created the 1996 James Bond spoof Spy Hard) were working on an idea for a movie called Scream If I Know What You Did Last Halloween.
+Dimension Films, a subsidiary of Miramax Films, bought both, and gave the Friedberg/Seltzer script to the Wayans brothers.
+The Writers Guild of America gave writing credits to both groups, infuriating the Wayans, who argued that none of Friedberg and Seltzer’s work was used in the finished product.

 Anna Faris had graduated from the University of Washington and planned to live and work in London, but decided instead to go to Los Angeles for a year.
 There she auditioned for the film and booked her first acting job.
 Keenen had rejected many other actresses, and was willing to take the chance on Faris despite her lack of experience because of her instinctual performance.
 He said: "She had this natural innocence and was funny."
 Jenny McCarthy and Melissa Joan Hart auditioned for the part of Drew Decker, before Carmen Electra was cast.
+Aaliyah was offered the role of Brenda but declined out of respect for fellow R&B singer Brandy, feeling that the Scary Movie character parodied Brandy's role in I Still Know What You Did Last Summer (1998).

-The movie was filmed August 16, 1999, to October 18, 1999.
-Filming mostly took place in British Columbia, Canada.
+Principal photography took place from August 16, 1999 to October 18, 1999, primarily in British Columbia, Canada.